ueno-llc/prismic-kit/README.md

 ### Configuration

 To use the querying function `query` or Express middleware `middleware`, you'll need to configure prismic-kit with your Prismic repo name, link resolver, and access token.
-The access token is optional, but you need it to fetch Prismic previews.
+The access token is optional, but you need it in order to fetch Prismic previews.

 ```js
 import PrismicKit from '@ueno/prismic-kit';